New analysis challenges conventional wisdom about combining anonymity tools

 Protection 2: Historical Network Analysis Can't Retroactively Identify You

-Network operators typically log basic connection metadata indefinitely: which IP addresses you contacted, when connections occurred, how much data transferred.
+Network operators usually keep basic connection logs forever - stuff like which IP addresses you've contacted, when those connections happened, and how much data got transferred.

 Consider two scenarios: